NYIT at a Glance

 - Give all qualified students access to opportunity

-- Support applications-oriented research that benefits the larger world
+- Support research and scholarship that benefit the larger world

 Learning and Achievement Goals

-An ad hoc committee of NYITs Academic Senate coordinated conversations among faculty, staff, and students as well as key stakeholders (including school and program advisory boards, prospective employers, and alumni) to develop institution-level educational goals for student learning and achievement for all students at all academic levels and at all locations.
+An ad hoc committee of New York Tech's Academic Senate coordinated conversations among faculty, staff, and students as well as key stakeholders (including school and program advisory boards, prospective employers, and alumni) to develop institution-level educational goals for student learning and achievement for all students at all academic levels and at all locations.
 The following goals were adopted by the Senate in fall 2015:

-By the time of graduation, NYIT students will, at the appropriate level (bachelors, masters or professional):
+By the time of graduation, New York Tech students will, at the appropriate level (bachelors, masters or professional):